lopezmontes/GenoMus/specs/GenoMus_specifications.md

 - **"outputType"**: all functions for genotype generation, grouped according to their output type.
 - **"functionIndex"**: all function for genotype generation,

-### Indexing a function in the GenoMus function catalogue
+### Indexing a function in a GenoMus function catalogue
 Functions are listed into the JSON GenoMus catalogue following this format:
 ```
 "outputType": {